Surge Protection Levels

-- Basic power strip - These are basic extension cord units with five or six outlets.
+- Basic power strip: These are basic extension cord units with five or six outlets.
 Generally, these models provide only basic protection.

-- Better power strip - For $15 to $25 you can get a power strip surge protector with better ratings and extra features.
+- Better power strip: For $15 to $25 you can get a power strip surge protector with better ratings and extra features.

-- Uninterruptable Power Supply (UPS) - Some units combine surge protection with a continuous UPS.
+- Uninterruptible Power Supply (UPS): Some units combine surge protection with a continuous UPS.
 The basic design of a continuous UPS is to convert AC power to DC power and store it on a battery.
 The UPS then converts the battery's DC power back to AC power and runs it to the AC outlets for your electronics.
 If the power goes out, your computer will continue to run, feeding off the stored battery power.
 This will give you a few minutes to save your work and shut down your computer.
 The conversion process also gets rid of most of the line noise coming from the AC outlet.
 These units tend to cost $150 or more.

-An ordinary UPS WILL give you a high level of protection, but you should still use a surge protector.
+An ordinary UPS will give you a high level of protection, but you should still use a surge protector.
 A UPS will stop most surges from reaching your computer, but it will probably suffer severe damage itself.
 It's a good idea to use a basic surge protector, if just to save your UPS.